Deva-u7/aws-sqs-service/README.md

 - **Description**: Sends a message to the SQS queue.

 ### Receive Message
--  We have Implemented a Listner who will recieve all the msgs from the queue.
+- We have Implemented a Listener who will receive all the messages from the queue.